 Kerry Sheridan Grove offers access to shoreline fishing on the DuPage and Des Plaines Rivers and the I&M Canal.
 Statewide and District regulations apply.
 Learn more about fishing in the forest preserves.

 Kerry Sheridan Grove features a canoe/kayak launch on the DuPage River.
 No launch pass is required.
-All persons in a canoe or kayak must wear a personal flotation device at all times.
 Learn more about canoeing/kayaking in the forest preserves.